alpacahq/samplealgo01/README.md

 That's it.

 Also, this repository is set up for Heroku.
-If you have Heroku account, create a new app and run this as an application.
+If you have a Heroku account, create a new app and run this as an application.
 It is only one worker app so make sure you set up worker type app.